iq-bal/api-gateway-service/readme.md

 ## Conclusion

-This setup demonstrates a basic **API Gateway** with service registration, load balancing, and authentication.
+This setup demonstrates a basic **API Gateway** with features like service registration, load balancing, and authentication.
 The **Fake API Service** provides a simple backend for testing.
-You can expand this example by adding more services or implementing new load balancing strategies like **LEAST_USED**.
+You can expand this project by adding more services or implementing additional load balancing strategies like **LEAST_USED**.

+---

+This `README.md` will now provide clear and structured documentation for your project.
+Save this file in the **root** of your project.